LauraNolan/marti/README.md

 Visit our [website](https://crits.github.io) for more information, documentation, and links to community content such as our mailing lists and IRC channel.

+# What Is MARTI?

+The Mission Analysis and Research of Threat Information (MARTI) is a modification to CRITs that enables the creation of collaborative communities of cyber threat information sharing.
+MARTI incorporates STIX(TM) and TAXII(TM), standards developed by The MITRE Corporation under funding from the Department of Homeland Security (DHS).
+MARTI was developed by the Johns Hopkins University Applied Physics Laboratory (JHU/APL) under internal funding in 2016 to enable a concept called the Integrated Threat Analysis Capability (ITAC).
+The ITAC represents an analysis center, such as a State Fusion Center, Joint Operations Center (JOC), or Information Sharing Analysis Organization (ISAO).
+The ITAC can also be an analytical capability that can be added to existing environments to coordinate responses to distributed cyber threats.
+MARTI is based on the Dec 2015 version of CRITs and adds the following features to CRITs:
+- Auto-polling and auto-inboxing for STIX(TM) messages to be shared via the taxii_service
+- Releasability sets an object to auto-inbox and send on the selected feed whenever a field is modified
+- Traffic Light Protocol (TLP) per the DHS standard
+- Sightings based on the STIX(TM) format
+- Cyber Kill Chain based on the Lockheed Martin publication
+- Comments are sent via the STIX(TM) message unless marked private
+- Sample and Email TLOs can be downloaded as an Intelligence Report (INTREP) which puts all fields into a Word or text document
+- Some CRITs Top Level Objects (TLOs) are commented out of MARTI for ease of training new analysts, but can be un-commented for experienced users

 # Installation

 CRITs is designed to work on a 64-bit architecture of Ubuntu or RHEL6 using Python 2.7.
 Installation has beta support for OSX using Homebrew.
 It is also possible to install CRITs on CentOS.